shohreMasoumi/coding-practice/README.md

 Kaggle competitions provide ideal environments for refining data science and machine learning abilities while exploring diverse methodologies.
 This is my first machine learning project since graduating three years ago.

 I start with exploratory data analysis, followed by processing data, and feature engineering.
 While I do not implement the models, I discuss four of the most popular ML models for binary classification and compare their evaluations.

+## Distributed Systems

+### Unique Id Generator

+This problem involves designing a system that produces unique identifiers across multiple machines or instances. <br>
+We study different aspects of distributed systems design and explore Python threading techniques.

 <!-- ## Readings